Frequently Asked Questions

 Will I get “Bali belly”?
 How do I avoid it?

 We certainly hope you won’t!
-Only drink from bottled water, stay hydrated and be cautious of street food.
+Only eat cooked food and fruits you have to peel, drink from bottled water, stay hydrated and be cautious of street food.

 Anything else to bring with me for the trip?

-Hand sanitiser, mosquito repellent, tissues, a fan - on you at all times!
+Hand sanitiser, sun screen, mosquito repellent, a pack of tissues, a fan - on you at all times!